 I have been interested in Battlegroup wargame rules (available from The Plastic Soldier Company Ltd.) as it seems to be a relatively simple game with quite a few items that make it quite challenging.
 This appeals to me over a “treadhead” sort of game where each 30-second turn takes 20 minutes to adjudicate.

 The game being at a 1 figure=1 soldier scale appears to be expandable from a skirmish game up to perhaps a battalion or so per side but that would appear to require many players per side.
 I think that most people tend to mount their troops in the FOW style, like squads of 2 section stands: like 5 rifleman on one stand and a Bren or LMG section on the other.
 But it appears that you could use single figures but it might be faster to move them if you have some magnet sabots that several figures could adhere to.
-Could then remove casualties or divvy up.
+Could then remove casualties or consolidate.

 Instead of just having Opportunity Fire for nonmoving stands, one must order either Ambush Fire or a novel concept called Reserve Movement… to allow your troops to respond with a move in the middle of the enemy’s turn.
 With all the potential options, it turns what first appears to be a simple IGOUGO game into a potentially more simultaneous sort of game.

 While it might sound that this Battle Rating might make the game sort of a drag when you see that you’re approaching the zero point, in practice it apparently may not work that way.
 First of all you don’t know how close the enemy is to their “breakpoint” and neither does he know yours!
 So you could still win a game you “should” have lost.
 Life is like that.
 And it makes players more careful about throwing away the troops.
 This tendency of gamers has always bothered me, or at least since having played Role Playing Games, where Good People Are Hard To Find, even if they are NPCs.
 The other obvious benefit of the declining Battle Ratings is that it’s probably more exciting!

 Here’s how my friend described it.
-It may make more sense since he’s played the game a lot and I haven’t even once”
+It may make more sense since he’s played the game a lot and I haven’t even once:

 “The basic organization is the platoon.
 We used to play FOW so all our models are based accordingly and it works.
 For example a German squad is a 5-man stand and a 3-man LMG stand.
 A vehicle is a vehicle and the standard AFV platoon is 3 vehicles.